Just a few days ago I got impatient and didn’t take the time to eject a USB properly and guess what?

 3 Hard copy.
 Go through your images and print the ones that touch your heart.
 Keep those prints stored in a cool, dry, dark place to increase their longevity.
 Print at a quality lab and avoid big box stores (especially Walgreens).
 My recommendation would be to support local business and print your snapshots at Art’s Cameras Plus.
 They even ship to your home if you want to avoid the drive to Pewaukee.

-If you are an Amazon Prime member you have access to Amazon Photos which is a photo storage option included in your membership that I just learned exists.
+If you are an Amazon Prime member you have access to Amazon Photos which is a photo storage option included in your membership.
 It might be willing to look into if you’re wanting to avoid an extra expense.

 It’s best to have three copies of all your images and at least one of those copies should be off site in case of theft, fire or natural disaster.